If you or someone you know has been sexually assaulted, harassed, or faced discrimination based on gender or sexuality, there are resources available.

 Residential and Academic Accommodations: When immediate intervention is warranted, students have the option of working with the Office of Residential Life for temporary living arrangements (safe room), in the interest of safety and security.
 Students may work directly with the Office of Residential Life who may collaborate with other campus offices for temporary relocation, based on the circumstances.
 Academic accommodations can also be arranged, as needed.

-Non-Disclosure: The Office of Student Affairs and Campus Life (SACL) can be a resource for other privacy considerations and options available to students, such as removal of public access to directory information.
+Non-Disclosure: The Office of Student Affairs and Campus Life (SACL) can be a resource for other privacy considerations and options available to students, such as the removal of public access to directory information.
 Students are encouraged to contact SACL to learn more about privacy options.

 Victim’s Rights: The New York State Office of Victim Services (OVS) offers services and education on your rights as a victim and can assist victims with identifying other service providers who may also be able to provide assistance.
 New York State has an entire article of law dedicated to rights of crime victims in New York State and includes information specific to crime victim compensation, victim assistance advocates and programs, rights relating to judicial proceedings, victim impact statements, restitution and more.
 The OVS’s Rights of Crime Victims in New York State pamphlet is designed to be an important resource for those who are facing the many challenges associated with being a crime victim.
-Visit the New York State Office of Victim Rights website at to download the victim’s rights pamphlet: https://ovs.ny.gov/help-crime-victims
+Visit the New York State Office of Victim Rights website to download the victim’s rights pamphlet: https://ovs.ny.gov/help-crime-victims